forsbergapp/app_portfolio/README.md

 	- microservice arquitecture
 	- MariaDB, MySQL, PostgreSQL and Oracle databases supported deployed on Oracle Cloud with dynamic pool arquitecture and sql logging stratified per app
+	- MariaDB, MySQL and PostgreSQL installed as local installations and Docker as alternative
 	- database should support transactions with rollback and commit and be able to save images in the database
 	- database ER model and server datamodel using a database data model designer tool that can generate SQL from the server data model